 You are strongly discouraged from traveling to areas both in the country and in the surrounding areas that the U.S. State Department has designated as hazardous or has advised against travel.
 Make sure to check the U.S. State Department website for Travel Advisories and Consular Information Sheets for any country you are considering traveling to or through (http://travel.state.gov/index.html) before you make any travel plans.
-If you do not have access to the Web, check with the U.S. Embassy or Consulate nearest you.

-In addition, make sure to leave your travel itinerary with the APA program as well as with a family or friend in the U.S. in case someone needs to get ahold of you in a hurry, as well as for your own protection.
+In addition, make sure to leave your travel itinerary with the APA program as well as with a family or friend in the U.S. in case someone needs to reach you in a hurry, as well as for your own protection.